 Trauma can feel extremely isolating and lonely.
 Trauma-informed care brings people with shared experiences together, helping them feel part of something bigger than themselves.
 This helps them feel united and not like they are “broken” or outcasts.

-If you’re ready to start experiencing these benefits, reach out to Zinnia Healing today.
+If you’re ready to start experiencing these benefits, reach out to Zinnia Health today.

 What Is Trauma?

 To understand trauma-informed care, you must first gain a better understanding of trauma.
 There is no one-size-fits-all definition for trauma, and different types of trauma impact people in different ways.
 But in general, the Substance Abuse and Mental Health Services Administration (SAMHSA) defines trauma as events or circumstances that result in: